-Ever since my health began to improve, at the start of My Serrapeptase Adventure, and even more since I was able to stop all my prescription medications, I have asked every doctor I have met, from general practitioners, to neurologists and surgeons about the inflammatory component of cerebral palsy.
+Ever since my health began to improve, at the start of My Serrapeptase Adventure, and even more since I was able to stop all my prescription medications, I have asked every doctor I have met, from general practitioners to neurologists and surgeons about the inflammatory component of cerebral palsy.
 I have wanted to know their opinion of the impact that reducing inflammation has had upon my health, as an adult.

-Every doctor I have asked has been happy to acknowledge my improving health and many have congratulated me, but, without exception, every one of them has deflected my questions about inflammation and the significance of proteolytic enzymes, and specifically, Serrapeptase.
+Every doctor I have asked has been happy to acknowledge my improving health, and many have congratulated me, but, without exception, every one of them has deflected my questions about inflammation and the significance of proteolytic enzymes, and specifically, Serrapeptase.
 All these questions are greeted with a swift change of subject and often with a stern reminder that cerebral palsy is a life-long condition, which, I suggest, is something I am not likely ever to forget.

-Are doctors unwilling to consider research like this, simply because they do not know about it, or is their refusal to answer questions about inflammation a sign, as I believe it to be, of something much more significant?
+Are doctors unwilling to consider research like this, only because they do not know about it, or is their refusal to answer questions about inflammation a sign, as I believe it to be, of something much more significant?
 Could it be a clumsy attempt to distract me from the fact that a natural approach to sustained good health, continues to be more effective for me than a medical one?